galenlim/hackthebox-htb-writeups/book.md

 How this SQL truncation attack works:

-* First, the web app compares our email with the existing registered emails, it does not find clashes as we appended a series of spaces an a random string to it.
+* First, the web app compares our email with the existing registered emails, it does not find clashes as we appended a series of spaces and a random string to it.
-* Hence, the database proceeds to the insert operation.
+* Hence, the database proceeds to INSERT.
 * However, as the email column is configured to accept only 20 characters, it truncates the email to 20 characters, before storing it as "admin@book.htb" without the trailing spaces.
 * Now, the table contains a row with the admin email and a password of our choice (123456789).